edhulbert/picnic-advent-of-code/README.md

 ---

-# 🎄 Picnic Trip Day: The Tote Conveyor 🎄
+# 🎄 Picnic Day Trip: The Tote Conveyor 🎄

 You are excited to be on a special field trip to the **Picnic Fulfillment Center (FC)**.
 It's a marvel of modern
 logistics: conveyor belts whirring overhead, shoppers picking groceries into red and black totes, and the fleet